Check out the video below, they used Anamanaguichi music:

 At the moment I'm trying to at least get a rough storyboard by today and improve it by the end of Week 5.
 So my intentions is to end the preproduction stage by week 5 and start the production of animation at week 6 but I have a feeling that the preproduction will go longer...

+Basically what happened in week 4 is that I've been playing around with my idea of my film.
 I need to clarify this information: " I am making a short film told in a video game style."

 Chris Shepherd has been coming in and helping out the 3rd Year Animation & Live Action people.
 He reviewed my work and said that he likes the idea but he said I need to establish my character's psychology/personality and recommended me watching Pixar's short film Knick Knack and the flash Animator vs Animation.
 Also the character needs to be at odds of the landscape.